 Teach your students to “turn on their ears” every time they play a held note in their performance piece.
 It’s a simple way to encourage the aural awareness that nudges them into a steadier performance.

 The final strategy that I teach my piano students is what I call the “landmark breath”.
 There’s nothing worse as a performer than knowing you’re playing too quickly, but not knowing how or when to adjust your speed.

 Landmark Breaths are little performance moments where your students assess their playing.
 In these moments they can re-group and slow down if their performances are starting to get away on them.
 Because Landmark Breaths are pre-planned and predictable they do not interrupt the flow of the performance.

-Choose places in your students music that make sense (section breaks, the end of a phrase etc.) and write these Landmark Breaths right onto their music.
+Choose places in your students’ music that make sense (section breaks, the end of a phrase, etc.) and write these Landmark Breaths right onto their music.
 In these moments your students learn to breathe and begin playing at a slower tempo if needed.
 As your students prepare, they’ll also practice adding these “re-set moments” into their performance.

 How Do You Slow Speedy Performers?

 Much of what causes a less-than-desirable recital performance is the result of nerve-induced speed.
-By teaching your piano students to follow this 5-point checklist, you’ll also be helping them to improve their chances at delivering a performance that results in a positive experience and positive future performances.
+By teaching your piano students to follow this 5-point checklist, you’ll also be helping them to improve their chances of delivering a performance that results in a positive experience and positive future performances.

 We’d love to hear from you!
 How do you help your speedy performers to slow down?
 Share in the comments below.